ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Media Streamer 2

-• TV Streamer 2 and TV-Streamer+: Friends and family can keep the TV volume comfortable, while sound is streamed directly to your hearing aids.
-Control your individual volume with an app on your smartphone.
+• TV Streamer 2 and TV Streamer+: Friends and family can keep the TV at a comfortable volume while the sound is streamed directly to your hearing aids.
+You can control your volume with an app on your smartphone.

 ReSound Direct Remote Control 2